Lara Trump

-Lara Lea Trump (née Yunaska; born October 12, 1982) is an American former television producer who is married to Eric Trump, third child of Donald Trump.
+Lara Lea Trump (née Yunaska; born October 12, 1982) is an American political figure who is the former co-chair of the Republican National Committee.
+She is married to Eric Trump, the third child of U.S. president Donald Trump.
 She was the producer and host of Trump Productions' Real News Update and a producer of Inside Edition.
+On February 22, 2025, Trump debuted her new show My View with Lara Trump on the Fox News Channel.

 Early life and education

-Lara Yunaska was born in Wilmington, North Carolina, on October 12, 1982, to Robert Luke Yunaska and Linda Ann Sykes.
+Lara Yunaska was born in Wilmington, North Carolina, on October 12, 1982, to Linda Ann Sykes and Robert Luke Yunaska, a shipbuilder.
 She has a younger brother, Kyle Robert Yunaska.
 She attended Emsley A. Laney High School.
-Trump graduated cum laude with a bachelor of Arts degree in communication from North Carolina State University and also studied at the French Culinary Institute in New York.
+She graduated cum laude with a Bachelor of Arts degree in communications from North Carolina State University and also studied at the French Culinary Institute in New York.

 Career

 Trump was a story coordinator and producer for the TV news magazine Inside Edition from 2012 to 2016.
-On March 29, 2021, Trump joined Fox News as a contributor.
+On March 29, 2021, she joined Fox News as a contributor.

-In December 2022, Fox News announced they parted ways with Trump after her father in-law, Donald Trump, declared his reelection bid.
-Fox's policy is not to employ anyone running for office or involved with a candidate.
+In December 2022, Fox News announced that it had parted ways with Lara Trump, because it has a policy to not employ anyone running for office, or involved with a candidate; her father in-law, Donald Trump, had declared his presidential re-election bid for the 2024 election the month before.

 Donald Trump presidential campaigns

-During Donald Trump's 2016 presidential campaign, she spearheaded the Trump–Pence Women's Empowerment Tour and served as the Trump Tower liaison for Brad Parscale's Giles-Parscale company.
+During Donald Trump's 2016 presidential campaign, she spearheaded the Trump-Pence Women's Empowerment Tour and served as the Trump Tower liaison for Brad Parscale's Giles-Parscale company.
 After her father-in-law was elected president, she became an online producer and fundraiser for him.

 In April 2019, she described German chancellor Angela Merkel's decision to accept refugees during the European migrant crisis of 2015 as "the downfall of Germany; it was one of the worst things that ever happened to Germany."

 She was a senior consultant to Parscale for Trump's reelection campaign in 2020.
 The campaign paid her $180,000 a year through Parscale's private company, Parscale Strategy.
 Lara Trump was a surrogate on the stump and took on broad advisory roles.
-She also campaigned with far right activist and conspiracy theorist Laura Loomer.
+She also campaigned with far-right activist and conspiracy theorist Laura Loomer.

+She was among the speakers at the "Save America" rally that preceded the January 6 United States Capitol attack alongside Eric Trump and Donald Trump Jr.

+During Donald Trump's 2024 campaign, Lara Trump spoke at a fundraiser in North Carolina for the Log Cabin Republicans.

 Potential Senate campaign

 After Lara Trump's father-in-law left office in 2021, it was widely rumored that she would run for the United States Senate seat being vacated by the retiring Richard Burr.
-However, after several months of media speculation, she declined to run and endorsed the eventual winner, Representative Ted Budd.
+However, after several months of media speculation, she declined to run and endorsed the eventual winner, U.S. Representative Ted Budd.

+On July 24, 2025, she announced that she would not run for the Senate seat being vacated by Thom Tillis.